 - if you want to waive claims for an employee who will remain in employment

-- for employees who spend some or all of their time working outside England and Wales
+- for employees who spend some or all of their time working outside England, Wales or Scotland

-This settlement agreement is governed by the law of England and Wales.
+This settlement agreement is governed by the law of England and Wales or the law of Scotland.
 In order for this agreement to be valid the employee must receive independent legal advice from a person who satisfies conditions set out by law.
 Most solicitors will meet the necessary criteria.